Gilgamech/AlcoveShopBot/README.md

 - App will continue to log events.
 - Adding a webhook for a Discord channel will also send these messages to the Discord channel.
   - Click the `Edit` menu, then `Edit Webhook`.
+  - Go to Discord:
-  - Go into Discord, hold the channel name or click the gear to "Edit Channel", find and select the "Integrations" section, then the "Webhooks" section.
-Add a new webhook, and name it.
-(Please refer to [Discord's Intro to Webhooks](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) for more info.)
+    - Hold the channel name or click the gear to "Edit Channel"
+    - Find and select the "Integrations" section
+    - Then the "Webhooks" section.
+	- Add a new webhook, and name it.
+	- Please refer to [Discord's Intro to Webhooks](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) for more info.
   - Copy the webhook URL from Discord and paste it in here.
-(Be careful with the webhook URL, or someone could send David Hasselhoff memes to your shop channel!)
+    - Be careful with the webhook URL - don't share it or let others see it.
+Or someone could send David Hasselhoff memes (or worse) to your shop channel!

 It might freeze sometimes, if your Minecraft log gets really big (more than 1 million lines), so wait bit.
 If it freezes for a really long time, click "Stop" a few times and wait for a while, to see if it stops and was just reading a long file.
 If it never stops, open an [Issue](https://github.com/Gilgamech/AlcoveShopBot/issues).